-• A clear link between the national and regional scenarios, including the assumptions for its selection and/or rejection;

-- A description of the scope, including the national and regional characterization of the hazard; - The characterization of the selected scenario, including the cross-sector and crossborder interdependencies, initial condition of the system prior to the initiating event, assets exposure and vulnerabilities (based on damage curves if available), and the time-horizon and assumptions applied. - Account and timeline of events, including the description of initiating events and chain of events.
+- A clear link between the national and regional scenarios, including the assumptions for its selection and/or rejection. - A description of the scope, including the national and regional characterization of the hazard. - The characterization of the selected scenario, including the cross-sector and crossborder interdependencies, initial condition of the system prior to the initiating event, assets exposure and vulnerabilities (based on damage curves if available), and the time-horizon and assumptions applied. - Account and timeline of events, including the description of initiating events and chain of events.
 The description should include the coping mechanisms and characterization of the response, including the applicable procedures and measures at national and regional level. - Impacts on the electricity system and assets, including electricity flows and consequences.
-The assessment should include a quantitative analysis in terms of EENS3/LOLE4 estimates and/or other quantitative values, as well as possible spill over effects to other sectors, e.g. to the gas sector. - Specifically for scenarios on cyber-risks, a reference to a framework with minimum and advanced cybersecurity requirements, procedures to follow in case of an incident, a description of the roles and interactions between the competent authority and the cyber-specific actors, such as CSIRT5, CERT6 and cyber-specific authorities, including during a crisis, and the links with cyber specific legislation. - Climate change considerations, such as climate vulnerability and risks, including with a view to design preventive measures against the climate risks identified with a view to reducing exposure and vulnerability to the risks.
+The assessment should include a quantitative analysis in terms of EENS3/LOLE4 estimates and/or other quantitative values, as well as possible spill over effects to other sectors, e.g. to the gas sector, manufacturing industries and cross-border value chains. - Specifically for scenarios on cyber-risks, a reference to a framework with minimum and advanced cybersecurity requirements, procedures to follow in case of an incident, a description of the roles and interactions between the competent authority and the cyber-specific actors, such as CSIRT5, CERT6 and cyber-specific authorities (considering the link between sectorial response and national level and EU cyber response), including during a crisis, and the links with cyber specific legislation.